yaacov/kubectl-mtv/tests/e2e/README.md

 - Automatic resource cleanup (resources are removed, namespace preserved)
 - Unique resource naming to prevent conflicts

+The namespace is named `kubectl-mtv-shared-<suffix>` where the suffix is either:

+- A random 8-character hex string (default)
+- A custom suffix specified with `--namespace-suffix` flag

 ## Prerequisites

 ### Cluster Requirements